-However, a student needs at least 11 years to complete his or her matriculation level in Myanmar.
-It means he or she has studied the English Language for 11 years.
-Then, he or she must be quite fluent in this language.
-In reality, they cannot write their own essays.
-About five per cent of the matric student who was the candidates for the final examination wrote essays.
-Therefore, almost all matric students who have been learning the English Language for about 11 years cannot seize the ability of the four skills in English.
-They obtained only one skill i.e., reading.
-To say frankly, I could not write my own essay when I was a matriculation student.
-Then, there is a question.
-Is this weakness due to the teachers who teach English, the students, or ...?
+However, a student needs Writing is an art.
+It is also at least 11 years to complete his a creation.
+Writing comes from or her matriculation level in Myone's fingertips.
+To produce a senanmar.
+It means he or she has tence, i.e., writing, one's brain or studied the English Language intellect orders the fingertips to for 11 years.
+Then, he or she must start moving.
+Such an ordering be quite fluent in this language. work is thinking.
+Thinking and In reality, they cannot write their writing are directly associated own essays.
+About five per cent of with each other.
+Therefore, the the matric student who was the teachers who are teaching Engcandidates for the final examilish should not neglect thinking. nation wrote essays.
+Therefore, In the 21st Century, thinking has almost all matric students who been regarded as a skill, and so have been learning the English there are the five skills in the Eng-Language for about 11 years cannot seize the ability of the four skills in English.
+They obtained

-If you do not want to give an answer, you can stay calm.
-I will have to explain something that will lead to the answer because I have had over four decades of experience in teaching English.
-Among the four skills, all English teachers realize that writing is the most difficult one and speaking is the easiest one.
-Here, again to say frankly, the teachers who are or were teaching English can or could not be fluent in writing.
-Therefore, it is not strange their students taught by them can never be fluent in writing.
-There is still another difficulty.
-It is nothing but the burden of English textbooks for every Grade.
-It makes the most teachers and all of the students weigh a lot.
-They cannot be heading toward the way of writing.
+In this article, although I am emphasizing the thinking skill that is directly associated with writing, thinking skill is not enough to end up like this amount.
+There are many branches of thinking skills.

+will lead to the answer because

+I have had over four decades of

+experience in teaching English.

+Among the four skills, all English

+teachers realize that writing is the

+most difficult one and speaking

+is the easiest one.
+Here, again

+to say frankly, the teachers who

+are or were teaching English can

+or could not be fluent in writing.

+Therefore, it is not strange their

+students taught by them can never be fluent in writing.
+There is

+still another difficulty.
+It is nothing

+but the burden of English textbooks for every Grade.
+It makes

+the most teachers and all of the

+students weigh a lot.
+They cannot be heading toward the way

+of writing.